 The Emergency Broadband Benefit Program, a federal initiative to help lower the cost of high-speed internet for eligible households provides support for broadband services and certain devices to help low-income households stay connected during the COVID-19 pandemic.
 Read more about the Emergency Broadband Benefit Program and then apply using the button below.

-Easterseals Central Texas Community and Housing Services offers the Double-Click project to help people with disabilities get refurbished computers at a low cost.
+Easterseals Central Texas Community and Housing Services offers the Double-Click Project to help people with disabilities get refurbished computers at a low cost.
 Texans with a disability can simply complete a one-page application begin the process of getting a computer.
-Click the button below to learn more.
+Click the buttons below to download a brochure with more information or the application to apply for a computer.
+You can also contact the project’s coordinator directly via email at RMartinez@eastersealstx.org or call 512-362-5674.

 If you or a loved one uses eye-gaze control technology to communicate, the Cerebral Palsy Alliance Research Group has published Clinical Guidelines to assist decision-making.
 They are based on consensus of 126 respondents including clinicians, educators, families, people with cerebral palsy and others from 17 countries.
 The topics addressed by the Clinical Guidelines include unique features of eye-gaze control technology, initial assessment, trial, learning, support, follow up, outcome measurement, and funding considerations.
 Download the flyer to share by clicking the link below.